-The RSO will review each exposure in this category and report it to the RSC at the next meeting after its discovery.
-The report and RSC review will be recorded in the minutes of the meeting.
+1. Each incident of this type will be reported to the RSC at the next meeting after its discovery and both the report and RSC review will be recorded in the minutes of the meeting.
 These minutes are subject to outside review and/or inspection.

-Occupational External Radiation Doses Equal to or Greater than Level II:
+Occupational external radiation doses equal to or greater than Level II.